SnapLib/npm-fs/README.md

 ### Virtual Element

-A `VirtualElement` (short for virtual file system element) is a representation of a file or directory that exists purely as a JavaScript object.
+A "Virtual Element" (short for virtual file system element) is a representation of a file or directory that exists purely as a JavaScript object.
 For instance, a programmer may want to programmatically create a new directory.
 With this API, you'd create an object to represent that directory before it's written to